elkarbackup/elkarbackup-docs/en/add-linux-hosts.md

 If we let the time to make the first copies and then we click on the _**Restore**_ button we will see the result

+--------------------------------- PICTURE

+As we can see the folder _**Hourly.0 **_contains the data of the last copy, and in the following executions there will be more folders containing backups made in different hours and days.
+If we go into any of them we can get to the concrete file that we are interested in recovering.
+We can download a single file or a compressed folder with many files inside.